 The Rotherham Doncaster and South Humber (RDaSH) NHS Foundation Trust operates services in 200 locations across Rotherham, Doncaster and North Lincolnshire.

 The Trust headquarters, Woodfield House, is based on the Tickhill Road Hospital site in Balby, Doncaster.
 The Trust offers mental health and learning disability services, community services, such as district nursing and health visitors, and around 115,000 people now access their services each year.

-- The Trust is considering adding more Cel-Fi GO X boosters to cover all areas of the hospital.
+Following swift installation, the EE mobile coverage was improved in the building.
+The Trust is considering adding more Cel-Fi signal boosters to cover all areas of the hospital.